 RAIN-FED HEMP DENIM—PANhemp™

-We worked closely with our friends at Orta, the brilliantly innovative denim mill, to develop a one-of-a-kind fabric, using Turkish organic cotton and French rain-fed hemp blend, dyed with natural indigo from India’s Indigofera plant.
+We worked closely with our friends at Orta, the brilliantly innovative denim mill, to develop a one-of-a-kind fabric, using Turkish cotton grown with pesticides and French rain-fed hemp blend, dyed with natural indigo from India’s Indigofera plant.
 It is then woven in reverse to create our signature, rare, Left Hand twill.
 The result is a unique, completely plant-based denim, that has a truly beautiful blue that comes from the Indigofera dye.

 - Hemp is 4x stronger than cotton, meaning the fabric is less prone to weaken when washed